MenuDocs/guides/guide/topics/discordjs/firstCommand.md

 // Authenticate the bot with your token from the Discord Developer Page client.login("-- Your Token --");
 ```
-Upon running above code, the bot printed "I am ready!" in the console.
-Great!
+This code tells the bot to listen to the "ready" event and print "I am ready!" whenever the bot is connected to the Discord API.

 Now, that we are up to date with the previous tutorial, we can start writing more code.